How Long Since …?

 Write descriptions – pick some sign of weathering then describe it and its changes as accurately as you can.
 Read your description aloud, correct it, and put that away for a few days.
 Next time you think of it read it again … repeat until you can’t find any more changes to make.
 Now have another tracker read it to see if it makes sense to them, or if you missed something.
 You will learn from this one!

 Trails can have age indicators – so use them also.
 You may find one clear and certain age indicator for the trail that puts everything else in its proper time-perspective.
 And keep in mind that when you’re following a trail, one direction is going only further back in time, sometimes a lot.

-Walking the same route – There are drawbacks, and benefits.
+Walking the same route – There are benefits and drawbacks.
+Trails and roads can have regular patterns.
+Regularly walking them can help you to see these.
 For learning to read the age of tracks it can help.
 Today you walk the same route as yesterday and find moose tracks that weren’t there yesterday … ?
-Or, you can still see some of the tracks where, last fall, after coming down the ancient trail and crossing the road, a herd of elk left the road and descended that 45 degree slope to the stream?
+Or, you can still see some of the tracks where, last fall, after coming down the ancient trail and crossing the road, a herd of elk left the road and descended that 45 degree slope towards the stream?

 Concept Illustrated: Weathering – Changes in color or a shade, wind-blown sand …

 The idea: “How long ago did this happen?”… Fortunately, soil dries and wind blows.

 Different shades?
 The edges and bottom of a stone rolled out of its bed, the earth it exposed.
 These and similar signs sometimes provide a fairly accurate estimate of when a track was made, or disturbed.
 Though precision will diminish after a while, and accuracy can sometimes be down to minutes, or even less, in some soils differences in shades of color can remain distinguishable for quite some time.
 But soil location and shade can be affected by wind, how does that work?